 Twitch launched their Twitch Partner program in the same year, intended for streamers with over 500 concurrent views, 1,000 followers, and 300,000 total views on their channel to gain various perks like ad revenue and unique channel customization features.

 At the time of its introduction, the requirements for streamers hoping to become partnered were very specific.

 Still, today Twitch takes many factors into account when reviewing the program’s applicants, including how often they stream and their typical viewer count.
 They consider each candidate individually on a case-by-case basis.

-In 2021, Twitch now hosts around 9.5 million streamers per month, and this number is still steadily increasing.
-As of 2018, approximately 27,000 of the platform’s streamers were part of Twitch’s Partnership program.
+In 2023, Twitch now hosts around 8.5 million streamers per month.
+As of 2022, approximately 51,000 of the platform’s streamers were part of Twitch’s Partnership program.

-The platform is a shining example of how even the smallest tech startup can reach international recognition, and it’s still growing steadily today.
+The platform is a shining example of how even the smallest tech startup can reach international recognition.

 For even more streaming tips and how-to content check out my Youtube channel here.
 And if you want to check out my streams then stop by my Twitch channel here.

 Eric streams 3 days a week on Twitch and uploads weekly to Youtube under the moniker, StreamersPlaybook.
 He loves gaming, PCs, and anything else related to tech.
 He’s the founder of the website StreamersPlaybook and loves helping people answer their streaming, gaming, and PC questions.